 How do the scholarships work?

-Students who successfully complete the Camino a la Ciencia summer residential experience will be awarded a $2500 scholarship to the school of their choice.
+Students who successfully complete the Camino a la Ciencia summer residential experience will be awarded scholarship funds to the school of their choice.
 Randolph-Macon College will hold on to the scholarship funds until participants graduate from high school, then will disperse the funds directly to the student’s institute of higher education.

 Can the scholarship money be used to fund education at a 2-year or community college?
 What about a technical college?